 Question:

-“I believe management is violating my rights as a resident of this park.
-There are multiple reasons I feel this way, but in general, what should residents do when the park is in violation of our residency rights?”
+“I believe that the park management is violating my rights as a resident.
+There are multiple reasons I feel this way, but in general, what should residents do when a park violates our rights?”

 -Sara L (53), resident, Sioux Falls, SD